-Pivot provides multiple ways of searching for funding opportunities:
+Pivot-RP provides multiple ways of searching for funding opportunities:

 - Basic and advanced text search – See Searching For Funding Opportunities Using Text Search, below.